kyma-project/examples/metrics-otlp/README.md

     export KYMA_NS="{namespace}"
     ```

-1. If you don't have created a Namespace yet, do it now and enable Istio injection by label:
+1. If you haven't created a Namespace yet, do it now and enable Istio injection with the following label:
     ```bash
     kubectl create namespace $KYMA_NS
     kubectl label namespace $KYMA_NS istio-injection=enabled